JL2210/minilibc/README.md

-I've realized how daunting and unreasonable the task of writing a standard C library is, so I'm going to achive this.
+I've realized how daunting and unreasonable the task of writing a standard C library is, so I'm going to archive this.
 It probably doesn't work in it's current state, but feel free to fiddle with or fork it.